Mixed Warm Dark Matter Constraints using Milky Way Satellite Galaxy Counts: Subhalo population of Mixed Thermal-relic WDM

 with $g_{X}=1.75$ the degrees of freedom for a fermionic dirac dark matter ~\citep{Bode:2000,Vogel:2022}.
 Moreover, when computing the matter power spectrum in \texttt{CLASS}, we turn off the fluid approximation through \textsc{ncdm\_fluid\_approximation~$=3$} to increase precision.
 We observe that the transfer functions reach a plateau at large $k$ due to the CDM component at a height that depends on $\fwdm$.

-We obtain the subhalo suppression functions (Eq.~\ref{eq:beta}) with \texttt{sashimi} for host halo mass of $10^{12}M_\odot$ and consider $m_{\rm{WDM}}=(1.5-8.0)$~keV with interval of 0.5~keV, and $\fwdm=(0.1-1.0)$ with interval of 0.1.
-In order to obtain an analytical expression for the suppression function, we fit the MWDM subhalo suppression functions to the following analytical function
+We obtain the subhalo suppression functions (Eq.~\ref{eq:beta}) with \texttt{sashimi} for host halo mass of $10^{12}M_\odot$ \footnote{\CYone{The subhalo suppression function remains unchanged when using the simulated host halo mass value of $1.57 \times 10^{12}M_\odot$.}} and consider $m_{\rm{WDM}}=(1.5-8.0)$~keV with interval of 0.5~keV, and $\fwdm=(0.1-1.0)$ with interval of 0.1.
+In order to obtain an analytical expression for the suppression function, we fit the \CYone{mixed thermal-relic WDM} subhalo suppression functions to the following analytical function

 where $\alpha$, $\Delta$, $\gamma$ are fitting parameters.
 We find a good fit with the \texttt{sashimi} suppression functions when we parameterize the fitting parameters as:

 where $\Delta_0$ is given by